stam66/loginGroupControl/README.md

 # loginGroupControl
-A LiveCode group that provides a login widget.
+A LiveCode group that provides a login widget.<br>
 Current version: 0.1

 **skLoginGroupWidget** is a group that can be copied as a self-contained entity into any card.
 It provides the necessary fields, decoration and buttons to create a login interface.<br>